PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/statistics.rst

   :param string prometheusName: The optional Prometheus specific name
   :param table prometheusTable: The optional table of Prometheus specific options

-  Creates a new :class:`Metric` object with the name ``name``, and initializes it with optional Prometheus specific details.
-Calling this function with a string is identical to calling ``getMetric``.
-Calling this function with a table gives the metric an optional Prometheus name, type, and description.
+  Creates a new :class:`Metric` object with the name ``name`` and initializes it with optional Prometheus specific details.
+  Calling this function with a string is identical to calling :func:`getMetric`.
+  Calling this function with a table allows passing the desired Prometheus name, type, and description.

   The elements of the table can be: